hyperoslo/playbook/GIT_AND_GITHUB.md

 #### Who merges the pull request?

-Let's say you're working on a pull request.
-The tests are green and you're ready to merge.
-Who does that?
-If you're working on a gem, anyone can merge it.
-If you're working on an application, prefer to have another member of your team merge it.
+You do!
+"Woa", you might say, "what's the point of making a pull request if I'm merging it myself?".
+Pull requests are less about quality assurance and more about collaborating and learning from each other for us, so as long as someone else has seen it and left their mark (commonly a random set of any two emoji, a single :+1: or a gif) you're good to go.

-Once the pull request is accepted the merger should delete the branch.
+Once the pull request is accepted, delete the branch.

 #### Then what?